molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `cov`: covariate file.
 This is a tab-separated file the value for each covariate per sample.
 The first column contains the covariate names.
 The rest of the columns are the sample names.
 Non-numerical covariates are automatically one-hot encoded where the most abundant category is excluded.
 Expression PCs can be automatically added as covariates by using `n_pcs`.

 **Pipeline specific settings**:
+ * `plot_pca`: whether or not to PCA visualise the expression matrix
  * `include_modes`: which modes to run (options: `all`, `default`, `cov`, `covXPcs`, `XPcs`).
 For more info, see modes.
  * `n_pcs`: how many PCs should be removed from the expression matrix (e.g. `[0, 5, 10]`).
 If `cov` is also used these PCs are added to those covariates.
  * `n_genes`: how many genes should be tested per chunk.
 If empty, all genes are tested in 1 chunk.
  * `use_snpannotation`: whether or not the `snpannotation` option should be used.
 Default `False`.
 Automatically set to `False` if `snplimit` or `snpgenelimit` is used since it is faster without `snpannotation` then.
  * `filter_vcf`: whether or not the input VCF should be filtered on variants / samples of interest before running QTL analysis.
 This adds some pre-processing time but can add substantial speed improvements in the QTL analysis.
 Only available if `snplimit` or `snpgenelimit` is used.
 Note that it also filters on the samples in the `gte` file.
 Default `False`.
+ * `debug`: set logger to level DEBUG printing additional information.

 **mbQTL standard inputs**:
  * `annotation`: `genes.gtf` of your alignment reference.
 If the file does not end with `.gtf` it assumes it is a mbQTL annotation file.